FabianIAM12/memory-game/README.md

 ## Instructions

-This is the Memory JavaScript game mady by Fabian Bühler.
+This is the Memory JavaScript made by Fabian Bühler.

-To get started, open `js/app.js` and start playing the game!
+To get started, open index.html and start playing the game!

 Enjoy!